Integrative design is a very progressive process that can be incorporated to heighten a project’s overall success.

 Many factors are considered when designing a building: mechanical and electrical systems, building occupants, sustainability efforts, overall climate, cost, and much more.
 With the use of an integrative design process, all factors are combined into four main areas: climate, use, building design, and systems.
 These areas are then analyzed by all team members to find synergies and similarities between them.
 By doing this, different strategies can be utilized to design a more healthy and energy-efficient facility.

-Please refer to the provided resources for more information, as well as help on how to initiate an integrative design approach.
+Please refer to the provided resources for more information, and for help on how to initiate an integrative design approach.
 When looking for an architect, engineer, building contactor, or even a specialty group, it is always beneficial to seek out companies that incorporate integrative design methods.